nickserv/prettier-config-a11y/README.md

 Getting rid of semicolons makes it easier to read, write, and reorder (see https://github.com/prettier/prettier/issues/13317) lines of code

-### `"trailingComma": "all"`

-Modern browsers support adding trailing commas everywhere for more consistent code with clean diffs

 ### Defaults

-Prettier 2 already uses these defaults, but we set them explicitly so you can use older versions consistently
+Prettier 3 already uses these defaults, but we set them explicitly so you can use older versions consistently

+- `"trailingComma": "all"`
 - `"arrowParens": "always"`
 - `"endOfLine": "lf"`